-Make an appointment with your doctor right away for any unexplained chest pain or difficulty breathing.
-Also talk with your doctor if you have a chronic illness that results in occasional bouts of painful breathing.
+Seek emergency medical care right away for any unexplained chest pain or difficulty breathing.
+Also, speak with a doctor if you have a chronic illness that results in occasional bouts of painful breathing.

 Painful breathing can be a sign of a medical emergency or a symptom of a serious condition.
-Even if you think the cause is minor, meeting with your doctor can help ensure there isn’t something more serious going on.
+Even if you think the cause is minor, meeting with a doctor can help make sure there isn’t something more serious going on.

 Some illnesses that can cause painful breathing include: